tinaxgao/web-sprint-challenge-build-a-web-api/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. The core features of Node.js and Express and why they are useful.
+> With Node.js, we can use JS to make servers with efficient asynchronous request handling.
+Express is a framework that facilitates that development of apps which allows us to use middlewares and routing, and allows us to render HTML pages dynamically based on arguments.

 1. Understand and explain the use of Middleware.
+> Middleware is software that links to or between other software in order to provide additional features or functions.
+One use is to provide reusable functions to a server to validate information that's being passed into the server.

 1. The basic principles of the REST architectural style.
+> REpresentational State Transfer
+> Separation of concerns between Client & Server -- any code in the client or server should be updatable without affecting the other.
+> Stateless -- the server & client should not need to know what state the other is in.
+This is to ensure that components remain modular, and any can be changed without affecting other components.
+> Meaningful communication between client and server, including with names of routes and status codes.

 1. Understand and explain the use of Express Routers.
+> Routing creates different types of responses depending on the endpoint being requested by the client.
+For example projects-router is used to create responses for different types of requests coming from the /api/projects route, while actions-router is for requests from the api/actions route.

 1. Describe tooling used to manually test the correctness of an API.
+> HTTPie shortens the command to test API calls to just the port + endpoint.